 You may find that it’s still low.
 Don’t panic.
 Add more borax equal to or a little less than previous measurements depending on the new pH level.

 One important thing to note is that if your pool water’s pH level exceeds the ideal range by about 0.2 or less, don’t worry.
 In a few weeks, this will naturally decrease.
+If you overshoot that range, head over to my guide on lowering your pool pH level.

 Also, as a safety precaution, always put on gloves when handling borax.